dlbewley/tektoncd-catalog/task/rhacs-networkpolicy/3.73/README.md

 ## Usage

-Create secrets for authentication to RHACS Central endpoint and supply filesystem path to deployment manifest for checking.
+Create secrets for authentication to RHACS Central endpoint and supply filesystem path to deployment manifests for analysis.

 Run this task after checking out application manifest source code.